adourian/Clinical-Trial-Outcomes/README.md

 - Protocol descriptions (Inclusion/exclusion criteria, brief text description of trial)
 - Clinical trial phases

 The clinical trial phases are one-hot encoded.
 The text and SMILES features are transformed into semantically rich embeddings.
-Several embedding/language models were tested.
+For diseases, an experiment was conducted in the Diseases.ipynb notebook to test different embedding models.
+A PCA analysis was performed on the resulting embeddings to see if biologically-related terms are grouped together.
+Two models stood out from the rest, MedBERT and tinyBioBERT.
+MedBERT embeddings ended up being used due to performing better in the final models.

 ![PCA_diseases](https://github.com/user-attachments/assets/560721c0-92cf-4339-b0bb-b369426add72)